 Kodiak Island Housing Authority, in response to the lack of available housing and programming available for young adults with limited resources, is opening a new Young Adult Housing Program called Life Builders in August 2010.

-Available to assist residents are a self sufficiency coordinator, a case manager and an evening live in staff member.
+Available to assist residents are a self sufficiency coordinator, and an evening live in staff member.
 Weekends are covered with relief staff.
 This program offers young adults a 6-18 month living arrangement while gaining resources, skills and education/training to successfully transition to independent living.

 Additional information is available by following links below or by calling the main office 907-486-8111.
 Preference is given to Alaska Native/American Indian applicants and low income applicants who reside in housing owned and developed by Kodiak Island Housing Authority.